-Findings and Management Comments
+Management Comments

-CONTROLS OVER MOBILE SPORTS BETTING AND ILOTTERY GAMING ACTIVITY
+CONTROLS OVER MOBILE SPORTS BETTING

-Background: The Lottery implemented mobile sports betting in September 2019 allowing patrons to wager in RI Sportsbook ("sportsbook") from anywhere in the State.
+The Lottery implemented mobile sports betting in September 2019 allowing patrons to wager in RI Sportsbook ("Sportsbook") from anywhere in the State.
 Previously, only in-person sportsbook wagering was permitted at the Twin River casinos.
-In April 2020, the Lottery implemented iLottery which currently allows both mobile and on-line wagering for iKENO and eInstant games by registered patrons within the State borders.
+Mobile sportsbook wagering increased in fiscal 2021 and is expected to continue to grow in future years.